GorgonFreeman/pebl_lite/README.md

 # pebl

+Pebl is a NodeJS middleware starter pack, starting with a complete and working products fetch from a Shopify store.

-NodeJS middleware starter pack.
-Framework for making HTTP functions ready to call locally or host online and schedule to run automatically.
+Each function has an HTTP interface, ready to call locally, or host online and schedule to run automatically.

 ## Hi!